 These regulations shall come into operation on 1 November 1991.

-3. Interpretation
+3. Terms used in these regulations

 (1) In these regulations, unless the contrary intention appears —

-“Australian/New Zealand Wiring Rules” means AS/NZS 3000:2000 Electrical Installations (known as the Australian/New Zealand Wiring Rules), published jointly by Standards Australia and Standards New Zealand;
+Australian/New Zealand Wiring Rules means AS/NZS 3000:2000 Electrical Installations (known as the Australian/New Zealand Wiring Rules), published jointly by Standards Australia and Standards New Zealand;

-“Board” means the Electrical Licensing Board established under regulation 4;
+Board means the Electrical Licensing Board established under regulation 4;

-“Chairman” means the Chairman of the Board;
+Chairman means the Chairman of the Board;

-“electrical appliance” means a device in which electrical energy is consumed or substantially changed in character by conversion into heat, sound, motion, light or otherwise;
+electrical appliance means a device in which electrical energy is consumed or substantially changed in character by conversion into heat, sound, motion, light or otherwise;

-“electrical contractor” means a person who carries on business as an electrician but does not include an electrician when acting in the capacity of an employee of an electrical contractor;
+electrical contractor means a person who carries on business as an electrician but does not include an electrician when acting in the capacity of an employee of an electrical contractor;

-“electrical contractor’s licence” means an electrical contractor’s licence issued under Part 4;
+electrical contractor’s licence means an electrical contractor’s licence issued under Part 4;

-“electrical equipment” includes any component or part of an electrical installation;
+electrical equipment includes any component or part of an electrical installation;

-“electrical fitting work” means the work of making, maintaining, repairing, altering, assembling, dismantling, connecting or testing electrical machines, electrical appliances, electrical instruments or other electrical equipment, and includes electrical installing work if that work is assembling, maintaining or altering the wiring between electrical components in plant or machinery;
+electrical fitting work means the work of making, maintaining, repairing, altering, assembling, dismantling, connecting or testing electrical machines, electrical appliances, electrical instruments or other electrical equipment, and includes electrical installing work if that work is assembling, maintaining or altering the wiring between electrical components in plant or machinery;

-“electrical installation” includes all wiring, wiring enclosures, switch gear, control and protective gear, appliances and any other components permanently connected to or associated with the wiring and that is on premises to which electricity is or is intended to be supplied through distribution works and where electricity is supplied from a private generating plant includes that plant;
+electrical installation includes all wiring, wiring enclosures, switch gear, control and protective gear, appliances and any other components permanently connected to or associated with the wiring and that is on premises to which electricity is or is intended to be supplied through distribution works and where electricity is supplied from a private generating plant includes that plant;

-“electrical installing work” means electrical work that consists of assembling and fixing in place, altering or adding to any electrical installation or maintaining, removing, or, connecting to fixed wiring, any electrical equipment;
+electrical installing work means electrical work that consists of assembling and fixing in place, altering or adding to any electrical installation or maintaining, removing, or, connecting to fixed wiring, any electrical equipment;

-“electrical work” means work on electrical machines or instruments, on an electrical installation or on electrical appliances or equipment to which electricity is supplied or intended to be supplied at a nominal pressure exceeding 50 volts alternating current or 120 volts ripple free direct current whether or not the thing on which the work is performed is part of, or is connected to or to be connected to, any distribution works or private generating plant and, where work is performed on any appliance, whether or not electricity is supplied or may be supplied thereto through an electric plug socket or socket outlet;
+electrical work means work on electrical machines or instruments, on an electrical installation or on electrical appliances or equipment to which electricity is supplied or intended to be supplied at a nominal pressure exceeding 50 volts alternating current or 120 volts ripple free direct current whether or not the thing on which the work is performed is part of, or is connected to or to be connected to, any distribution works or private generating plant and, where work is performed on any appliance, whether or not electricity is supplied or may be supplied thereto through an electric plug socket or socket outlet;

-“electrical worker” means a person who carries out electrical work;
+electrical worker means a person who carries out electrical work;

-“electrical worker’s licence” means a licence issued under Part 3;
+electrical worker’s licence means a licence issued under Part 3;

-“electrician” means an electrical worker who is authorised by a licence to carry out electrical installing work and electrical fitting work;
+electrician means an electrical worker who is authorised by a licence to carry out electrical installing work and electrical fitting work;

-“executive officer” means the person holding or acting in the office of Executive Officer to the Board;
+executive officer means the person holding or acting in the office of Executive Officer to the Board;

-“legal practitioner” means a “practitioner” as defined in the Legal Practice Act 2003;
+legal practitioner means a “practitioner” as defined in the Legal Practice Act 2003;

-“licence” means a licence under these regulations and when used in Part 3 means an electrical worker’s licence and when used in Part 4 means an electrical contractor’s licence or a licence to carry out electrical work that is in-house electrical installing work for the purposes of Part 4;
+licence means a licence under these regulations and when used in Part 3 means an electrical worker’s licence and when used in Part 4 means an electrical contractor’s licence or a licence to carry out electrical work that is in-house electrical installing work for the purposes of Part 4;

-“licensed electrical worker” means the holder of an electrical worker’s licence or the holder of a permit under Part 3;
+licensed electrical worker means the holder of an electrical worker’s licence or the holder of a permit under Part 3;

-“live”, in relation to any wire or other object, means having, under normal conditions of operation, a potential difference between that wire or other object and earth, and any metal that is deemed by the Australian/New Zealand Wiring Rules to be a live part for the purposes of that standard shall be regarded as live for the purposes of these regulations;
+live, in relation to any wire or other object, means having, under normal conditions of operation, a potential difference between that wire or other object and earth, and any metal that is deemed by the Australian/New Zealand Wiring Rules to be a live part for the purposes of that standard shall be regarded as live for the purposes of these regulations;